vijaykrishnamurthy-sport/Vijay/_pages/coaching.md

 *"I have been coached for project management from Vijay for close to one year now.
 I must say that it’s been enriching experience and helped me to get third person perspective to address any organisational challenges.
 I would strongly recommend Executive Coaching to any corporate professional since this is a exceptional approach in accomplishing professional and personal goals."***-Project Manager, Sports Start-Up**

+*"Vijay's approach brought me immediate benefits and what was particularly useful is that, I constantly received meaningful and clear information and feedback that I could act upon.
+Due to the coaching sessions, I have a much better understanding of how I think and act in certain situations.
+As a result, this has helped me to develop processes for a more productive and ultimately effective workflow."***-Counsel, Law Firm**